James Deering: Vizcaya

 James Deering built Villa Vizcaya between 1914 and 1922 with visionary mastermind of the project, designer Paul Chalfin, his collaborator companion.
 The architect was F. Burrall Hoffman Jr. The estate's landscape master plan and formal gardens were designed by Colombian landscape designer Diego Suarez.
 Paul Chalfin had attended Harvard, trained as a painter at the École des Beaux-Arts in Paris, and was an associate of renowned decorator Elsie de Wolfe.
 She introduced Chalfin to Deering for the interiors of his Chicago home in 1910.
-In 1910, Chalfin and Deering traveled through Europe together for the first trip of many over the years, in part to collect ideas and begin acquiring art, antiquities, and furnishings for the new Florida estate.
-The culmination of their shared effort and lasting memorial to their creative relationship is Villa Vizcaya, the Miami estate created between 1914 and 1923.
+Chalfin and Deering traveled through Europe together later in 1910 for the first trip of many over the years, in part to collect ideas and begin acquiring art, antiquities, and furnishings for the new Florida estate.
+Villa Vizcaya is the culmination of their shared effort and a lasting memorial to their creative relationship.

-The Villa Vizcaya is distinguished for its Italian Renaissance-inspired Mediterranean Revival architecture, its huge Italian Renaissance revival gardens, and sumptuously designed, detailed, and executed interior architectural elements with European, Asian, and American furnishings, and art and antiquities that span two millennia.
+The Villa Vizcaya is distinguished for its Italian Renaissance-inspired Mediterranean Revival architecture, Italian Renaissance revival gardens, and intricately designed, detailed, and executed interior architectural elements with European, Asian, and American furnishings, along with art and antiquities that span two millennia.
 The numerous sculptures in the gardens and villa are of ancient Greek, Greco-Roman, and Italian Renaissance origins and styles.

 For example, one element is altar-like in white marble, featuring the carved heads of goats, cattle, and lions, and flanked by coral stone pillars with carving of the 'Oak Tree of Gernika', symbolizing the freedom of the Basque Vizcaya in Spain.

 The gardens are notable for introducing classical Italian and French design aesthetics into a subtropical habitat's plant palette and context — a new approach.
 This resulted in ongoing garden experiments with many tropical plants new to American horticulture.
 While Vizcaya's landscape design style evokes other periods and places, the use of native stone, plants, and light modulation reflected Deering's desire to showcase the indigenous natural beauty.
 By 1922, the 180 acre estate included large lagoons and new islands down-coast south of the villa and its formal gardens.